 - Discoloured vegetation on any part of your lawn

-- Place an emergency call to the utility company and the public agency about the potential leak.
-Trying to repair the natural gas leak independently is strongly discouraged, as is attempting to find the source of the leak.
-The only precautionary measure that should be taken is cutting the gas supply off, but only if you know how to do this.
+- Place an emergency service call to your utility company and public agency about the potential leak.

+- It is never safe to try to repair a natural gas leak or find the source of the leak on your own.
+The only measure you should take on your own is cutting the gas supply off, but only if you know how to do this.

 - Signs of visible damage to the intersections of your gas lines